deltachat/deltachat-pages/_posts/2024-11-10-why-jsonrpc-bindings-exist.md

 );
 ```

-The majority of methods provide a pointer to a rust structure, which can be used to access its properties through specialized methods.
+The majority of methods provide a pointer to a Rust structure, which can be used to access its properties through specialized methods.
 After using it you need to free it using the `_unref` methods (like `dc_chatlist_unref`), otherwise you will create memory leaks.

 <a id="why-implement-a-new-way"></a>
 ## Why implement a new way to talk to core?

-While using the cffi in android and iOS was working fine, in the desktop version which is based on electron it had some problems.
+While using the CFFI in android and iOS was working fine, in the desktop version which is based on electron it had some problems.

 The main problem was that Electron is a full browser which uses multiple processes,
 and you can't easily pass pointers to C-structs over process boundaries,